UDHAYSY821/pdsnd_github/README.md

 Exploring the US Bikeshare Data

 ### Description
-It is an Interactive environment where a user chooses the data and filter for a data set to analyze th US Bikeshare Data.
+It is an Interactive environment where a user chooses the data and filter for a data set to analyze th US Bikeshare Data.It is my first attempt to build the user interactive platform hope you like it.

 ### Files used
 chicago.csv,new_york_city.csv, washington.csv